-- Fully turn the adjusting bolt in direction (a) to loosen the clutch cable. - 5.
-Loosen the locknut further down the clutch cable.
+- 4. Fully turn the adjusting bolt in direction (a) to loosen the clutch cable. - Slide the rubber cover back further down the clutch cable, and then loosen the locknut.

+- 1. Locknut (clutch cable)

+- 2. Clutch lever free play adjusting nut (clutch cable)

+- 3. Rubber cover
-- 1. Locknut (clutch cable) - 2.
-Clutch lever free play adjusting nut (clutch cable) - 6.
-To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
-To decrease the clutch lever free play, turn the adjusting nut in direction (b).

-- 7. Tighten the locknut at the clutch cable. - 8.
+- To increase the clutch lever free play, turn the clutch lever free play adjusting nut in direction (a).
+To decrease the clutch lever free play, turn the adjusting nut in direction (b). - 7.
+Tighten the locknut at the clutch cable, and then slide the rubber cover to its original position. - 8.
 Tighten the locknut at the clutch lever, and then slide the rubber cover to its original position.